 To change the Raspberry Pi resolution:

-1. Open the configuration menu by clicking on the Pi icon then selecting Preferences -> Raspberry Pi Configuration.
+1. Open the Screen configuration menu by clicking on the Pi icon then selecting Preferences -> Screen Configuration.

 2. Right Click on the HDMI box and select your Resolution from the Resolution menu.

 3. Click the Check box.
 The screen resolution will update.

 4. Click Ok if everything looks acceptable.
 If you don't, the screen will revert to its prior resolution.